Parry-Parry/rankers/README.md

 # Training Neural Retrievers

 Welcome to the `rankers` repository!
-This package provides tools and examples for training neural retrievers using various ranking models.
-Our goal is to help you develop state-of-the-art information retrieval systems with ease.
+This package provides tooling for training neural retrievers using various ranking models.
+The package is designed to mimic the underlying interface of `transformers` to get you started quickly.

 ## Features